ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating-and-deploying.markdown

 ### Sending to server

 Since transformers are server-side projections, they must be stored on server.
-To do so, we need to create instance of our class that implements `AbstractTransformerCreationTask` and use one of the deployment methods: `Execute` or `ExecuteAsync` for asynchronous call.
+To do so, we need to create instance of our class that inherits from `AbstractTransformerCreationTask` and use one of the deployment methods: `Execute` or `ExecuteAsync` for asynchronous call.

 {CODE transformers_2@Transformers/Creating.cs /}

 {CODE transformers_3@Transformers/Creating.cs /}

-{SAFE If transformer exists on server and definition (name, transform function) is the same as the one that was send, then it will **not** be overwritten. /}
+{SAFE If transformer exists on server and stored definition (name, transform function) is the same as the one that was send, then it will **not** be overwritten. /}

 ### Using assembly scanner

-All classes that inherit from `AbstractTransformerCreationTask` can be deployed at once using one of `IndexCreation.CreateIndexes` methods.
+All classes that inherit from `AbstractTransformerCreationTask` can be deployed at once using one of `IndexCreation.CreateIndexes` method overloads.

 {CODE transformers_4@Transformers/Creating.cs /}

 Underneath, the `IndexCreation` will call `Execute` methods for each of found transformers (and indexes).

-{WARNING `IndexCreation.CreateIndexes` will also deploy all classes that inherit from `AbstractIndexCreationTask`. /}
+{WARNING `IndexCreation.CreateIndexes` will also deploy all classes that inherit from `AbstractIndexCreationTask` (more about it [here](../indexes/creating-and-deploying)). /}

 ### Example